 - Accountant: Sydney A$80-110k vs Melbourne A$75-100k

-Sydney enjoys more consistent sunshine and warmer temperatures year-round.
-Melbourne is famous for its "four seasons in one day" - pack layers!
+Sydney has more consistent sunshine and warmer temperatures year-round.
+Melbourne is famous for four seasons in one day.
+Pack layers.

 Melbourne consistently ranks as Australia's cultural capital: